vatpac-technology/sops/docs/aerodromes/classc/perth.md

 All other aircraft require a 'Next' call to PH TCU.

-The Standard Assignable level from PH ADC to PH TCU is:
+The standard assignable level from PH ADC to PH TCU is:

 | Aircraft | Level |
 | -------- | ----- |